 |Sudden Impact offers you more magic Penetration after you use your Phase Dive on a enemy champion.
 Very good rune on squishy targets.|

 |Eyeball Collection gives you more ability power for each takedown you get.
 Since Zombie Ward got changed, it is simply a better option, since you need a Control Ward to make us of its effect.|

 |I choose Ravenous Hunter, because this runes give you super much sustain when combined with gunblade and you will be able to regain a good amount of health in a fight.|

 |Absolute Focus gives you more ability power when you are above 70% health.
 It is good because you will most likely dive the enemy backline with full health and this rune will increase your kill potential.|

 |The second Rune you should use is Gathering Storm, it gives you more AP based on how long the match goes.
 This rune is really good as it basically gives you free AP and is very useful to help Ekko in his late game.|

-Transcendence: If you want an extra 10% CDR (This build only gives you 20%), pick this up.
-You will lose a little bit of AP when switching one of the other two main runes, but the extra CDR makes you a little bit more versatile and slippery with more Dashes, Chronobreaks and Timewinders.
+Transcendence: If you want an extra 10% CDR (This build only gives you 20%/30% with Hextech Protobelt-01), pick this up.
+You will lose a little bit of AP when switching the adaptive force shard, but the extra CDR makes you a little bit more versatile and slippery with more dashes, chronobreaks and timewinders.

 Dark Harvest: This rune needs its time to be noticable, but once you have enough stacks, it adds a lot of instant burst to your kit.
-Weaker laning phase, stronger assasination.
+Weaker laning phase, stronger assasination potential in late game.

 Manaflow Band: Good option for early game to gain more mana and have a safer laning phase, aswell as better mana regeneration in mid to late.